 The Foundation typically conducts or sponsors three types of studies:

-The NFIB Research Foundation conducts surveys of small-business owner and operator populations on a wide variety of topics.
+The NFIB Research Center conducts surveys of small-business owner and operator populations on a wide variety of topics.
 Surveys are conducted from nationally representative and NFIB member samples by both mail and telephones.
-(The Foundation does NOT conduct e-mail surveys.)
+(The Center does NOT conduct e-mail surveys.)
 NFIB member surveys tend to focus on opinion; nationally representative surveys tend to focus on behaviors.
 The exception is Small Business Economic Trends, a member survey that focuses on behaviors and expectations.
 Theoretically, totals using national and NFIB member samples on matters of opinion are likely to be different; practically, they are not.
 See, Op, comparing the outcome of national and NFIB member samples on 41 different issues.
 The results are the same for all intents and purposes.

 - Contract Pieces